 A good copywriter piques the interest of the reader with the copy, presents his points convincingly, and gets his message across accurately.
 Unfortunately, there are a whole lot of writers out there who do not realize that simply stringing sentences together does not make a copywriter – this common misconception is all the more reason why good copywriting is so important.

-If your copy consistently fails to grab attention, following these 10 tips could transform your work into a compelling read:
+If your copy consistently fails to grab attention, you can consider hiring copywriting companies.
+Alternatively, following these 10 tips could transform your work into a compelling read:

 1. Respect the Reader

 Writing down to the reader is the perfect way to show your contempt for him.
 Unfortunately, it will not earn you any brownie points with him!
 Always talk to the reader, not at him either.
 The reader should understand your message without being made to feel like a poorly performing student facing his teachers.

 Well before you start writing, you should know exactly who your reader is and what he is likely to know about your subject already.
 Profiling your target audience helps you determine the right style and pace to follow in your copy.

 And so does straight writing.
 Keep your writing simple and direct for maximum impact.
 Avoid sentences that are long-winded and ambiguous.

 Use stories, questions, and examples to evoke an emotional response to your copy.
 Involving the reader in your ‘story’ is a great way to ensure that he gives it his complete attention.

 5. Write to Each Reader, Not an Audience